charlesyoussef/phpipam_sync/README.md

   -l IP-Address  search for an IP address inside IPAM

-  -t rerun-timer  define the script auto-rerun timer in minutes (phpipam-venv) cyoussef:$
+  -t rerun-timer  define the script auto-rerun timer in minutes.
+Default is 15 minutes.

+(phpipam-venv) cyoussef:$

 ---